DJ-Raven/electron-react/README.md

 # Electron React
-This project is a basic desktop application created using React, Tailwind CSS, Electron, and Node.js.
+This project is a basic desktop application created using React, Electron and Node.js
+#### library used
+- Tailwind CSS
+- daisyUI
 ## Installation
 To get started with this project, make sure you have Node.js installed.
 We recommend using the latest LTS (Long-Term Support) version.
 Use a package manager like npm or yarn to install the required dependencies.